53-software/vram-shield/README.md

 VRAM Shield is a proprietary product of 53 Software.
 To provide industry-standard sensor accuracy, we utilize:

-*   **[Libre Hardware Monitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor):** Used as a backend library for hardware sensor data acquisition.
+*   **[Libre Hardware Monitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor):** VRAM Shield automates the deployment and configuration of LibreHardwareMonitor to acquire real-time sensor data via its local API.
 Licensed under [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/).

 *All scheduling algorithms, logic, and UI components are independent developments of 53 Software.*